-When working with clients, one question we hear often is “what is the difference between SEO for any other site and SEO for an ecommerce site?”
+When working with clients, one question we hear often is “what is the difference between SEO for any other site and SEO for an eCommerce site?”
 Well, the answer to this is the technical details and tone.
-Meaning there are elements in the technical foundation that are crucial on an ecommerce site, but don’t have as much impact on other sites.
-Additionally, the tone of content and keywords are different, in higher variety and include more call to actions (CTAs).
+Meaning there are elements in the technical foundation that are crucial on an eCommerce site but don’t have as much impact on other sites.
+Additionally, the tone of content and keywords are different, in higher variety, and include more calls to action (CTAs).

 But what does this really mean?
 Let us say, for example, you are selling hiking equipment internationally, you have a few categories with a number of products in each.
-You have an on-site blog and a very active Facebook page where you share hiking stories, promotions and invite people into conversations with your brand and each other.
-In this scenario we know to look for a number of technical things like: prev/next in the categories listings, language and regional serving code, social open graphs, rich snippets, canonicalization, proper robot instructions, URL parameters, sitemaps, page code status, site errors, site speed, mobile friendliness, and more.
-On a content front we would look for things like duplication, business user input abilities, IMC content use, traffic generating keyword use, and more.
+You have an on-site blog and a very active Facebook page where you share hiking stories, and promotions and invite people into conversations with your brand and each other.
+In this scenario we know to look for a number of technical things like prev/next in the categories listings, language and regional serving code, social open graphs, rich snippets, canonicalization, proper robot instructions, URL parameters, sitemaps, page code status, site errors, site speed, mobile-friendliness, and more.
+On a content front, we would look for things like duplication, business user input abilities, IMC content use, traffic-generating keyword use, and more.
 Once the base health is identified we look into the current performance.
-By looking at the site’s indexing, ranking, page performance, conversion rates, online reputation and other elements we can create a baseline mark to compare with over time and during improvements.
+By looking at the site’s indexing, ranking, page performance, conversion rates, online reputation, and other elements we can create a baseline mark to compare with overtime and during improvements.

 What are all these elements?

 Ecommerce SEO has many elements to it, some of which we have mentioned.
 But what are elements really?
 What do they mean?
 Below are some definitions and examples of a few of these elements, so you can get a better understanding of what these elements really are and how they work for eCommerce.